-Elliott Aviation’s aircraft appraiser, James Becker, is Accredited by the American Society of Appraisers (ASA) as Accredited Senior Appraisers to ensure the most fair price and evaluation of your aircraft.
-To contact him, call 515-285-6551, or email firstname.lastname@example.org.
+Elliott Aviation’s aircraft appraiser, James Becker, is Accredited by the American Society of Appraisers (ASA) as Accredited Senior Appraisers to ensure the fairest price and evaluation of your aircraft.
+To contact him for an aircraft appraisal, call 515-360-8889, or email firstname.lastname@example.org.

 One of ASA’s primary objectives is to ensure ethical practices and procedures on the part of its members.
 The society is diligent in its efforts to strengthen and uphold the Principles of Appraisal Practice and Code of Ethics (the code of conduct to which all members must subscribe) in order to protect the client.

 Why Hire An Asa Accredited Appraiser?

 - ASA-accredited appraisers provide the best valuation expertise available on the market, and their appraisals provide unmatched credibility in all legal proceedings.

 - ASA members earn their accreditations only after completing a rigorous evaluation process that requires years of study, dedication, and commitment.

 - ASA is the oldest and only major appraisal organization representing all of the disciplines of appraisal specialists.
 The society originated in 1936 and was incorporated in 1952.